elucherini/t-recs/CONTRIBUTING.md

 * If the person submitting the PR is not a core contributor, the reviewer should merge the PR.

 ### Style guide
 We follow the [PEP 8 style guide](https://www.python.org/dev/peps/pep-0008/) by way of the `black` auto-formatter tool.
-To run `black` on any file you've written, run `python -m black --line-length 100 trecs/[path/to/file]`.
+To run `black` on any file you've written, run `python -m black trecs/[path/to/file]`.
 We also use `pylint` to check for errors, like unused imports or variables.